fncbook/fnc/chapter6/rk.md

   \end{array}
 ```

-For example, IE2 is given by
+For example, IE2 is given by the tableau

 ```{math}
   \begin{array}{r|cc}